bcgov/common-hosted-form-service/tests/load/k6/public-form-submit/README.md

 ## Prerequesites

 This script will require you to add the form to the CHEFS instance that you want to test.
-This folder includes schema definitions that correspond to the test data.
+This folder includes a `fixtures` folder with schema definitions that correspond to the test data.

 To add the form, just

 - Create A New Form in CHEFS, (name it whatever wanted)
 - Set Form Access to **Public**
 - Leave all other settings default (do **not** set a confirmation email)
-- In the form designer use the Import Design button to pick one of the schemas in this folder
+- In the form designer use the Import Design button to pick one of the schemas in the `fixtures` folder
 - Save the form and then publish it from the Manage page
 - Copy the form ID for the form you just published (can be found in the Share form link from the Manage page).
 You will need this form ID as a parameter.

-This folder includes 3 form example schemas, *<small,medium,large>_form_schema.json*.
+The `fixtures` folder includes 3 form example schemas, *<small,medium,large>_form_schema.json*.
 When running the form there are corresponding test data files that will be loaded to match these form designs (see Parameters).

 ## Parameters